aleksmilivojevic/signal-deck/README.md

 `Signal Deck` is a standalone browser-based mental math and quant interview practice site.
 Work through approximation-heavy problems on probability, random walks, expected values, covariance/correlation, etc.

 https://aleksmilivojevic.github.io/signal-deck/

+See also the iOS app in its own folder, with setup instructions.